” When you’re continually confused by their presence, it’s time to adjust your life to their absence. ”

 Stage three.
-They leave you for someone new, they’ve been on dating sights perhaps getting close to someone you knew.
+They leave you for someone new, they’ve been on dating sites perhaps getting close to someone you knew.
 They make you look crazy to the new person.
 All while they are enjoying triangulating you.
 The new person doesn’t understand that their situation will also worsen.

 Stage four.
-They come back, you believe they’ve changed, because of the trauma bond and the love you had in the beginning before their mask slipped, you give it another go.
+They come back, and you believe they’ve changed, because of the trauma bond and the love you had in the beginning before their mask slipped, you give it another go.
 When really what you now know is what you should have said is NO.

 Stage five.
 The narcissist changes towards you again, yet you still don’t see it like them because of all the manipulation.
 The narcissist continues with great calculation.

 Stage six.
 They leave again, not giving you any answers, not wanting to talk to you, no closer given.
 Threats towards you are made.
 You may have finally left them knowing they’ll never give to you any of those promises that they made.
-You’re struggling to get out of bed, get on with your day, and the narcissist is just running in circles around your head.
+You’re struggling to get out of bed and get on with your day, and the narcissist is just running in circles around your head.

 Stage seven.
-You try to find answers for your self and look on google as your mind starts to wonder.
+You try to find answers for yourself and look on google as your mind starts to wonder.
 What you discover leaves your mind in a ponder.

 Stage nine.
-You decided enough is enough of these threats violence, but you’re not going to keep your silence.
+You decided enough is enough of these threats of violence, but you’re not going to keep your silence.
 You go to the police and get a restraining order.
 To keep them away from you so you can start rebuilding your life.
-Now to the narcissist you’ve created your own border.
+Now to the narcissist, you’ve created your own border.

 Stage ten, You’re back on the internet again trying to learn more about who they are, as this helps you recover and discover who you indeed are.